lankydan/corda-services-multi-threading-flows/README.md

 # Asynchronous Flow invocations with a Corda Service

 This project focuses initiating a new Flow from inside a Corda Service.
 The blog post written with this code contains extra information that the code does not contain.
+The post can be found [here](https://lankydanblog.com/2018/09/22/asynchronous-flow-invocations-with-corda-services/)

 # Structure: